-Including most Fall Semester classes through December, MCCC is operating remotely, with the physical West Windsor and Trenton campuses currently closed except for limited classes and other college-sanctioned activities.
+Except for Summer Session classes at on-campus locations as designated, MCCC is operating remotely until the Fall Semester, with the physical West Windsor and Trenton campuses currently closed except for those classes and other college-sanctioned activities.
 Refer to Ongoing Sources and Support for Student Success as well as MCCC Remote / COVID-19 Information & Resources for matters vital to all, including plans for returning to campus.

 MCCC Athletics has worked within the guidelines of the NJCAA and we are pleased to announce that our Spring athletes have been granted another season of participation based on NJCAA academic standards for the upcoming Spring 2021 season.